konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 2 directories, 24 files
 ```
 Crane Transform is iterating through the configured plugins and running them against the exported resources from the previous step.
-You can see which plugins are configured with Crane Transform list-plugins and optional arguments to those plugins with crane transform optionals.
+View which plugins are configured with Crane Transform list-plugins and optional arguments to those plugins with crane transform optionals.

 Explore what plugins can be configured with the Crane plugin-manager list, install one, and customize the exported resources:
 ```